Skip to main content

 • develop a business idea;

-• develop conduct market analyses;
+• conduct market analyses;

 • design competitive strategies;